-The Statement-of-Work model offers flexibility to employers who want to utilize temporary workers with specific expertise to perform particular tasks or projects.
-Through this alternative method of obtaining workforce resources, organizations can tailor their resourcing needs and source best-fit, value-for-money candidates from a broad market of talent.
+The Statement-of-Work model offers flexibility to employers who want to utilise temporary workers with specific expertise to perform particular tasks or projects.
+Through this alternative method of obtaining workforce resources, organisations can tailor their resourcing needs and source best-fit, value-for-money candidates from a broad market of talent.

 Statement of Work: How Does It Work?